espnet/espnet/doc/espnet2_distributed.md

     --dist_init_method "file://$(pwd)/.dist_init_$(openssl rand -base64 12)"
 ```

-I recommend shared-file initialization in this case because the host is determined after submitting the job, so we can't tell the free port number before.
+I recommend shared-file initialization in this case because the host will be determined after submitting the job, therefore we can't tell the free port number before.

 ### 5GPUs with 3nodes using `Slurm`
 (Not tested)